FM Sitharaman unveils mobile app ahead of Union Budget 2021

-With just a week before the Indian Parliament commences for the Union Budget 2021-22 session, Finance Minister Nirmala Sitharaman launched a new mobile app.
+With just a week before the Indian Parliament session commences for the Union Budget 2021-22, Finance Minister Nirmala Sitharaman launched a new mobile app.

 The new Union Budget Mobile App app is said to offer detailed information on important announcements on funds allocated to key infrastructure projects including Railways and government schemes in addition to news on changes in income tax slab for salaried class.